October 31, 2024 12 min read 1 Comment

 The perfect ‘cabin in the woods’ style getaway can be found nestled amongst the oak trees that surround Loch Nell- the Inverlonan Bothies.
 Simple and sleek, these architecturally designed cabins offer a sense of rugged luxury through their sleek, contemporary furnishings paired with a uniquely secluded location.
 With the concept of ‘wild wellness’ at the core of their ethos, Inverlonan is a destination that has been deliberately crafted to ensure you feel connected to nature whilst on your stay.

 Inverlonan is made up of three bothies; ‘Uisge Bothy’ (“Oosh-ka”), ‘Beatha Bothy’ (“Bay-ah”) and ‘Sitheil Bothy’ (“She-eel”).
 Each of these cabins have been perfectly crafted to connect with their natural surroundings whilst, at the same time, not imposing on the rugged beauty of Northern Scotland.
 Filled with the finest Scottish craftsmanship and furnishings, Inverlonan is an ode to the Scottish lifestyle and this goes beyond the bothies themselves.
-Using the most seasonal and local produce available to them, Inverlonan will treat its guests to luxury, freshly-made highland food with the help of their on-site, michelin-trained chef.
+Using the most seasonal and local produce available to them, Inverlonan will treat its guests to luxury, freshly-made highland food with the help of their on-site, Michelin-trained chef.
 Beyond this, a ‘farm-to-bothy’ breakfast is included in your stay, as well as access to the sauna (available for half-day rental) and fire pits on your doorstep.
-The perfect blend of a secluded Scottish getaway and luxury 5-star experience.
+Bringing absolute luxury to your getaway is Inverlonan's new 'Wild Dining'- an 8-course private dining experience that will add an unforgettable nature to your stay.
+This spot is the perfect blend of a secluded Scottish getaway and a luxury 5-star experience.

 Loch Eriboll, Sutherland